egstar/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Life is series of commas, not period

 	- Command `ls -amp | sort -d` to list all files in alpha order separated with commas and display the ./ and ../ directories at the start.

+- File type: School

+	- used the magic database to find the corresponding files types using `file` command.